7/7/22

 teeth are one of the first things people

-notice when we’re doing these things.
+doing these things.
 We

 grow up learning to brush our teeth at least